Drug design

 Our rule based docking approach uses deceptively simple rules and methods, which enormously reduce the calculation time in comparison to molecular mechanics or quantum mechanic calculations.
 Our approach is able to treat all atoms of each target as flexible, e.g. free movement is allowed.

-The Protein database (PDB) contains more than 40.000 entries of molecular structures.
-More than 34.000 have been obtained by X-ray crystallography; about 6.000 were determined by nuclear magnetic resonance (NMR).
-Half of them have been determined in the last five years.
+The Protein database (PDB) contains more than 104.500 entries of molecular structures.
+More than 92.700 have been obtained by X-ray crystallography; about 10.700 were determined by nuclear magnetic resonance (NMR).

-The Protein database gives unique information about the interaction between drugs and biomolecules, which all have been integrated into PharmaInformatic´s technology platform.
+The Protein database provides unique information about the interaction between inhibitors, drugs and biomolecules.

 An expert system for finding